-I began my career working with the record label Ninja Tune as an in-house wordsmith.
-Simultaneously I was part of Anokha, a collective spearheaded by musician Talvin Singh, who produced my first record, Accepting Tranquillity, released on the Anokha: Sounds of the Asian Underground compilation on Island Records.
-I have collaborated and performed with many brilliant artists over the last twenty years, in fields spanning music, stand up comedy, spoken word, theatre and live art.
+His career began with the record label Ninja Tune as in-house wordsmith.
+Simultaneously he was part of the Anokha collective, spearheaded by musician Talvin Singh.
+He has collaborated and performed with many world-renowned artists over the last twenty years, in fields spanning music, stand up comedy, spoken word, theatre and live art.

-In 2015 I created participatory work in India, visited China to research and develop ideas, and completed a couple of UK based residencies.
-I also released an album in collaboration with Mumbai-based electronic music producer Bandish Projekt.
+Recently, amongst UK residencies, he has completed residencies in India, Kenya and Nigeria, and released an album in collaboration with Mumbai-based electronic music producer Bandish Projekt.